tvanlong/store-admin/README.md

 This is a React-based web application for managing an online store.
 The application is built using Vite for a faster and leaner development experience.

+## 🌐 Live Demo

+You can access the live demo of the application at [here](https://laptop-kt-admin.vercel.app/).

+A demo account is available for testing the application:

+- **Email**: longvan12@gmail.com
+- **Password**: 123123123

 ## ✨ Features

+The application provides the following features:

+- **Authentication**: Sign in and sign out to access the application.
+- **Dashboard**: View the statistics of the online store.
 - **Product management**: Add, update, and delete products.
 - **Version management**: Manage different versions of a product.
 - **User management**: Manage users of the online store.